StefanScherer/adfs2/README.md

 Single Sign On should work out of the box with the provisioning scripts.
 But you can install the JBoss Negotiation Toolkit for further tests

-1. Go to the `ep123` box and open the Ocon Shell
+1. Go to the `ep` box and open the Ocon Shell
 2. `jb`
 3. `install-jboss-negotiation-toolkit.pl`
 4. Go to the `win7` box and login as `mike.hammer`
-5. Open IE with URL [http://ep123:8080/jboss-negotiation-toolkit/](http://ep123:8080/jboss-negotiation-toolkit/)
+5. Open IE with URL [http://ep:8080/jboss-negotiation-toolkit/](http://ep:8080/jboss-negotiation-toolkit/)

 ## Normal Use